interaction-dataset/INTERPRET_challenge_multi-agent/README.md

 [DR_CHN_Merging_ZS0_sub.csv](https://github.com/interaction-dataset/INTERPRET_challenge_multi-agent/blob/main/DR_CHN_Merging_ZS0_sub.csv) is an example for submission for the scenario DR_CHN_Merging_ZS0.
 Note that this example file only contains 3 cases and the input is random number.

 ## Metrics
 All metrics are averaged over all cases of all scenarios.
-The ranking of the challenge is based on the **Consistent-minJointMR**.
+The ranking of multi-agent prediction is based on the **Consistent-minJointMR**.

 ### minJointADE
 Minimum Joint Average Displacement Error (minJointADE) represents the minimum value of the euclid distance averaged by time and all agents between the ground truth and modality with the lowest value.
 The minJointADE of a single case is calculated as: